-Altix, SGI, the SGI cube, the SGI logo, and XFS are are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.
+SGI, the SGI cube, the SGI logo, and XFS are are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and other countries.

 Active Directory, Internet Explorer, Microsoft, and Windows are registered trademarks of Microsoft Corporation.
-Apache is a trademark of the Apache Software Foundation.
-The BakBone Software company name and the NetVault:Replicator are trademarks of BakBone Software, Inc. Fedora, Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
+LSI is a trademark and MegaRAID is a registered trademark of LSI Corporation.
+Fedora, Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
 InfiniBand is a registered trademark and service mark of the InfiniBand Trade Association.
-Firefox and Mozilla are registered trademarks of the Mozilla Foundation.
+Firefox is a registered trademarks of the Mozilla Foundation.
 Kerberos is a trademark of the Massachusetts Institute of Technology.
-Kerberos is a trademark of the Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds in several countries.
 Novell is a registered trademark, and SUSE is a trademark of Novell, Inc. in the United States and other countries.
 OpenLDAP is a registered trademark of the OpenLDAP Foundation.
-Solaris and Sun are trademarks or registered trademarks of Sun Microsystems, Inc. All other trademarks mentioned herein are the property of their respective owners.
+UNIX is a registered trademark of The Open Group in the United States and other countries.
+All other trademarks mentioned herein are the property of their respective owners.